abdulkadirposul/comics-service/README.md

 # comics-service
-This project is created to complete a code challange of Seven Senders
+This project is created to complete a code challenge of Seven Senders